 The bulbs in the interior lights are all easily replaced if they burn out.
 Round, exposed bulbs, such as those around the bathroom mirror and reading lights, are replaced by depressing them into their base, then turning to the left about 1/4 turn.
 This will allow them to "pop" out part way, so they can be removed.
 Twelve-volt bulbs with flat bases pull straight out of their socket.
+To change the bulb in the round ceiling light, first remove the lens assembly.
+The lens assembly is spring loaded and pops out of the fixture at its chrome ring.
+A small screwdriver may be used, be careful not to scratch the chrome and be sure the bulb is cool before attempting replacement.
+The bulb inserts into the ballast by two wire prongs.
+Grasp the bulb with a piece of cloth and pull it gently straight out from its ballast.
+Insert the new bulb, and replace the lens.
+The lens assembly has two grooves that must be aligned to the light fixture before snapping the lens back into place.

-To gain access to the bulbs in the round reading lights recessed in the bottom of the overhead lockers you must remove the lens.
-The lenses are removed by turning counterclockwise about half a turn.
+To gain access to the bulbs in the reading lights on the bottom of the overhead lockers you must remove the lens.
+The lenses are removed by turning counterclockwise about slightly.
 The bulb, like other flat base bulbs, pulls straight out of the socket.